jefferai/modern_web_programming_backend_ws/Readme.md

-This repository contains code used for the talk "Modern Web Programming:
+This branch contains the code for the second section, including markup for the present tool.
-Basics of the Backend", given at Go Boston Meetup #2.
-See the branches for the various relevant code.